BerlinVagrant/vagrant-dns/README.md

 VagrantDNS::Config.logger = Logger.new("dns.log")
 ```

-Then, register the DNS server as a resolver:
+Then, register the DNS server as a resolver.
+RVM users must use `rvmsudo` instead of `sudo`:

 ```bash
 $ sudo vagrant dns --install